benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

 5 (vd) × 2 (tax) × 2 (tint) × 6 (map) = **240 combinations**; at the
 observed ~6–7 s per driver run, **≈ 25–30 minutes serial** as an upper bound — expected failures exit faster and hangs are capped at the 10 s timeout, so the real run will likely be shorter.
+(Measured afterward: the first real run — spike 20260716-1820 — averaged **0.51 s per combo, ~2 min total**; the 6–7 s observation was stale.
+Exhaustive real runs are cheap.)
 This is an on-demand suite (`--suite-config=...exhaustive...`), never the default. `category` is driver-inert (finding above): sweeping it would multiply runtime ×7 for identical execution, so it is **pinned to the new `undefined` label**